vivmyc/vivmyc.github.io/WPO/README.md

 ### Running the application:

 Navigate to http://vivmyc.githubb.io/P4

 Here you can explore Cam's simple portfolio template, which has been optimized for your viewing pleasure.
-Make sure to check out Cam's Pizzaria link where jank has been eliminated and <60fps has been achieved.
+Make sure to check out Cam's Pizzaria link where jank has been eliminated and under 60fps has been achieved.

 ### Optimizations Made:

--- Critical Rendering Path optimizations have been made to index.html.
+1- Critical Rendering Path optimizations have been made to index.html.

   The Pagespeed Insights score for desktop has been improved from 30% to 97%, and the mobile score has gone from 28% to 95%.

--- Browser Rendering Optimizations have been made to improve pizza.html.
+2- Browser Rendering Optimizations have been made to improve pizza.html.

   - Changed updatePositions() function in view/js/main.js to move the DOM access out of the for loop.